Who We Are

 Australian Business Register (ABN 30 884 101 892)

-Peter Vickery, the writer of 'Beneath the Southern Cross', based on the refrain and music by Peter Dodds McCormick (1878).
+Peter Vickery, the writer of the new second and third verses of 'Advance Australia Fair II', based on the refrain and music by Peter Dodds McCormick (1878).

 Don Bemrose (Gungarri)